Owen-sz/shades-playground/katsu/modules/shades/sway/look-into.md

 - get multitouch support for trackpads and not just simulate the 3 buttons at the bottom of the trackpads

+Things u need to config:
+- waybar
+- swaylock
+- sway
+- swaybg
+- swayidle if you wanna make it customish
+- rofi and all the other scripts (ties in with waybar)
+- greeter (wallpaper will not be the same as swaybg, youll have to configure it manually)

 Fix file ownership issues in zed when editing the configs while developing them by running these commands:
 - sudo chown -R user:group [config directory or file you need to be able to edit with zed]